This article is intended as an overview of the contents of a separation agreement.

 - That it is a full and final agreement – both parties accept that it encompasses all things relevant to the separation and agree on the settlements detailed within it.
 Here you're agreeing not to make any claims after the agreement.

-There are also some clauses which can be found throughout such an agreement which allow for variations in the agreement due to changes in circumstance.
+There are also some clauses which can be found throughout such an agreement which allow for variations in it due to changes in circumstance.

 Your agreement should deal with what is to be done in the event of: